President Franklin Roosevelt’s beloved dog, Fala, is one of the first animals that comes to mind when many Americans think of presidential pets.

 “The sportive Winks, President Roosevelt’s setter, crashed into a fence on the White House grounds yesterday, thinking perhaps the iron was softer than his head.
 He died of a concussion.”

-Winks was buried at a pet cemetery in Silver Springs, Maryland.
+Winks was buried at a pet cemetery in Silver Spring, Maryland.